OhioHealth Physician Group

 Working Together to Provide the Best Patient Care

-John J. Passias II, DO, is an OhioHealth Physician Group Primary Care physician whose practice is located in the medical offices at the OhioHealth Pickerington Medical Campus.
-He works closely with other OhioHealth Physician Group doctors at the campus, and that collaboration helps him deliver the best possible healthcare, benefiting his patients in many ways.
+John J. Passias II, DO, is an OhioHealth Physician Group Primary Care physician whose practice is located in the medical offices at the OhioHealth Pickerington Methodist Hospital.
+He works closely with other OhioHealth Physician Group doctors at the hospital, and that collaboration helps him deliver the best possible healthcare, benefiting his patients in many ways.

 An appointment was made the following Tuesday for the patient to see an OhioHealth Physician Group medical oncologist.
 So not only did the patient get his diagnosis quickly, but he also had his treatment protocols determined just a few days later.
 According to Dr. Passias, it’s becoming more and more the norm to see time shortened between testing, diagnosis and treatment for his patients, due to OhioHealth Physician Group doctors and clinicians working together at Pickerington.